Frequently Asked Questions

 To reduce this risk, and keep your horse's teeth in their best condition, wash grazing muzzles regularly to remove dirt and sand; these are abrasive and can act like sandpaper on the teeth.
 Check your horse's front teeth weekly while he is wearing a grazing muzzle and if there are any signs of abnormal wear, discontinue use.
 Finally, make sure your equine dentist or health provider is checking your horse's teeth on a regular basis.

 How long does it take a horse to adjust to wearing the grazing muzzle?

 It can take anywhere from a few minutes to a few days depending on the horse.
 All horses will eventually figure it out.
 We have some tips for horses who are frustrated or sulky.
 Once horses figure out how to graze in the GreenGuard muzzle, then they are typically very accepting of it.
 If you can introduce your horse to the muzzle gradually, their chances of flourishing in the pasture are only increased.
 Here are some of the best ways to introduce the GreenGuard Grazing Muzzle to your horse.

 How do I transition my horse into or out of their grazing muzzle?

 The same applies if your horse has never worn a muzzle before, or if you've got a new horse who was on poor pasture and moving to a very rich one, or if you're all moving from one climate to a significantly different one.
-Any change in dietary conditions should be properly managed.

 We have a brief guide to transitioning your horse into or out of their grazing muzzle.